olcf/SC20_HandsOn_with_Summit/challenges/jsrun_Job_Launcher/README.md

 $ cp ../submit.lsf .
 ```

+## Job Step Viewer

+The [Job Step Viewer](https://jobstepviewer.olcf.ornl.gov/) provides a graphical view of an application's runtime layout on Summit.
+It allows users to preview and quickly iterate with multiple jsrun options to understand and optimize job launch.
+It is a convenient tool that allows you to visualize and verify you are configuring your `jsrun` options in the way you expect.

+We recommend attempting Job Step Viewer Challenge in conjunction with this challenge.
+You should go through the first example or two following this section to get an understanding of how the `jsrun` command works, then re-run the examples, integrating the Job Step Viewer into your submission script.
+Then you can continue to use the Viewer as you go through the remaining examples and visualize your submissions as you go.

 ## Example 1

 As a first example, let's try to create the layout shown in the image below.
 Here, we are essentially splitting up the resources on our node among 6 resource sets, where each resource set is shown as a different color and contains 7 physical CPU cores and 1 GPU.
 Recall that in the M[T] numbering scheme, M represents the MPI rank ID and T represents the OpenMP thread ID.
 So, for example, 2[0] represents MPI rank 2 - OpenMP thread 0.
 Based on the image, this means that each resource set contains 1 MPI rank and 1 OpenMP thread.